scylladb/scylladb/docs/cql/json.rst

 Where possible, ScyllaDB will represent and accept data types in their native ``JSON`` representation.
 ScyllaDB will also accept string representations matching the CQL literal format for all single-field types.
 For example, floats, ints, UUIDs, and dates can be represented by CQL literal strings.
-However, compound types, such as collections, tuples, and user-defined types, must be represented by native ``JSON`` collections (maps and lists) or a JSON-encoded string representation of the collection.
+However, compound types, such as collections, tuples, vectors, and user-defined types, must be represented by native ``JSON`` collections (maps and lists) or a JSON-encoded string representation of the collection.

 The following table describes the encodings that ScyllaDB will accept in ``INSERT JSON`` values (and ``fromJson()`` arguments) as well as the format ScyllaDB will use when returning data for ``SELECT JSON`` statements (and